Exams Overview

 • How does one know how much time is left to take the exam?

 Once the examination has started, the proctor will write on the board the time the examination started and at each half hour the time remaining.
-The proctor will announce when 30 minutes remain and when 15 minutes remain.
+The proctor will announce when 15 minutes remain.

 • Is it possible to leave the exam early?